-In addition, for the FY 2018 grant year and onward, applicants that are awarded grants are required to return to their submitted application and check the box "Awarded" to indicate that the grant received funding from the U.S. Forest Service.
+In addition, applicants that are awarded grants are required to return to their submitted application and check the box "Awarded" to indicate that the grant received funding from the U.S. Forest Service.
 Awarded applicants are required to complete this step after they receive their Funding Advice Letter.
 This will allow your grant to be searched later by this tool and will require updates on the awarded grant until completion.